lanceencarnado/lanceencarnado.github.io/london_igsharetest/readme.txt

-rotation on thug_facehole for preview modal: -20 degrees
+rotation on thug_facehole for preview modal: -20 degrees.